apache/flink/docs/apis/table.md

 **Table API and SQL are experimental features**

-The Table API is a SQL-like expression language that can be embedded in Flink's DataSet and DataStream APIs (Java and Scala).
+The Table API is a SQL-like expression language for relational stream and batch processing that can be easily embedded in Flink's DataSet and DataStream APIs (Java and Scala).
-A `DataSet` or `DataStream` can be converted into a relational `Table` abstraction.
-You can apply relational operators such as selection, aggregation, and joins on `Table`s or query them with regular SQL queries.
+The Table API operates on a relational `Table` abstraction, which can be created from external data sources, or existing DataSets and DataStreams.
+With the Table API, you can apply relational operators such as selection, aggregation, and joins on `Table`s.

+`Table`s can also be queried with regular SQL, as long as they are registered (see [Registering and Accessing Tables](#registering-and-accessing-tables)).
+The Table API and SQL offer equivalent functionality and can be mixed in the same program.
 When a `Table` is converted back into a `DataSet` or `DataStream`, the logical plan, which was defined by relational operators and SQL queries, is optimized using [Apache Calcite](https://calcite.apache.org/) and transformed into a `DataSet` or `DataStream` execution plan.

 * This will be replaced by the TOC
 {:toc}